 Invincible season first: the original Invincibles were Preston North End in the inaugural Football League season of 1888-89.
 Twelve teams in one division; 22 matches.
 Preston had enthusiastically embraced professionalism and imported players from Scotland, while some clubs were still a mixture of amateur and professional.
 There was a range of experience and ability in that first league season that no longer exists in a single division.
 And with only 22 matches, the chance of a slip-up was far less than in a modern 38-game season.
 Preston took full advantage, winning 18 and drawing four of their matches.

-Gradually over the decades, and mostly since the 1960s, these factors have reduced, but teams in the same division are still close enough in ability, despite the vast wealth of some, to make it very difficult to not lose a single game.
+Gradually over the decades, mostly since the 1960s, these factors have reduced, but teams in the same division are still close enough in ability, despite the vast wealth of some, to make it very difficult to not lose a single game.
 One goal from one attack and one shot is enough to win a football match, and the chances of not losing in 38 matches are very low – even if a team is head and shoulders above the rest.
 This explains the chances.

 Now what about maintaining a position in the top 4?
 Is that unique?
 Well no, because Alex Ferguson never finished outside the top 3 in the 21 seasons leading up to his retirement.
-Before that, from 1973 Liverpool finished in the top 2 for 18 years out of 19, with a solitary lapse to fifth in the middle.
+Before that, from 1973 Liverpool finished in the top 2 – the top 2! – for 18 years out of 19, with a solitary lapse to fifth in the middle.
 In the time before a Sky and Champions League-funded ‘Big four’ that is surely a more remarkable achievement.
 However, they did have that one lapse in 1981, so strictly speaking didn’t match Arsène’s complete record, and eventually the Boot Room dynasty fell apart a couple of years short of Arsène’s longevity anyway.
 Personally I’d value being in the top 2 for 18 years out of 19, winning 11 titles in that period, and ‘suffering’ one fifth place, over 20 solid years of top 4 and a paltry three titles, but maybe that’s just me.

 Fergie’s Man Utd more than matched Arsenal’s run, but I know what you’re going to say: they had more money to spend.
 Yes they did, but it’s not quite that simple.
 While Arsenal went from second richest to fourth, Man U went from first to third, but Fergie still not only stayed in the top 3, he continued to win titles.
 But, you may be thinking, he didn’t have the debt of a new stadium to contend with.
-Man Utd actually have more debt than Arsenal, thanks to the Glazers (who have taken more out of Man Utd since 2006 than Arsenal’s stadium cost), but they make more money too.
-But were Arsenal really so poor, and was it such a miracle they stayed in the top 4?
+Man Utd actually have more debt than Arsenal, thanks to the Glazers (who have taken far more out of Man Utd since 2006 than Arsenal’s stadium cost), but they make more money too.
+But were Arsenal really so financially poor, and was it such a miracle they stayed in the top 4?
 No and no.

-It suits Arsène and Ivan Gazidis to oversell the ‘financial restrictions’ angle, because it takes the pressure off them for a decade of broken promises and no silverware.
-Granted Arsène himself set the bar high and had an awful lot to live up to, but what better excuse than ‘we had no money’ followed by ‘we did our best, we could do no more; it hurts us as much as it hurts you’.
+It suited Arsène and Ivan Gazidis to oversell the ‘financial restrictions’ angle, because it took the pressure off them for a decade of broken promises and no silverware.
+Granted Arsène himself set the bar high with 1998-2006 and had an awful lot to live up to, but what better excuse than ‘we had no money’ followed by ‘we did our best, we could do no more; it hurts us as much as it hurts you’.
 As I say, I know there are people who won’t accept this.
 Okay, that’s fine; it’s not a big deal (he says, irony meter in the red zone after writing 1,800 words on it).
 Maybe I’ll persuade one person – if it’s you, do let me know.